krishnagupta454/assigment/README.md

 # assigment

-Task 1: Basic Mathematical Operations
+Task 1: Even or Odd Checker

-- Takes two numbers as input from the user.
+- Accepts an integer input from the user
-- Performs addition, subtraction, multiplication, and division.
+- Determines if the number is even or odd
-- Displays the results of all operations.
+- Displays the result clearly.

-Task 2: Personalized Greeting
+Task 2: Sum of Integers from 1 to 50

-- Takes the user's first and last name.
-- Concatenates them to form a full name.
+- Uses a loop structure to iterate through a range
-- Displays a friendly greeting using the full name
+- Accumulates and prints the total sum